Arthrobotrys oligospora: Nematode capturing

 A full net is not needed to catch nematodes as smaller nematodes can be caught with a single loop.
 Lectins are used in attaching nematode to fungi The entire surface of net is covered in adhesive material.
 Strong adhesion keeps the nematode trapped and when the nematode struggles, it often results in multiple points of adhesion of the nematode to the net.
 It was even found that the adhesion of the nematode to the fungus remained under washing of agar plate with water.
 The net is flexible which results in 'hyphal drag' tiring the nematode.
 Multiple points of adhesion and 'hyphal drag' allow the net to be capable of catching both large and small nematodes easily.
 In vitro, bait nematodes are consumed often leaving Bunonema nematodes.

-A substance found in paralyzed nematodes was found to be capable of paralyzing healthy nematodes, and it was later determined that a paralyzing substance, Subtilisin (A serine protease), is excreted into nematode.
+A substance found in paralyzed nematodes was found to be capable of paralyzing healthy nematodes, and it was later determined that a paralyzing substance, Subtilisin (A serine protease), is excreted into nematodes.
 An unstable toxin was thought to be made by the fungus, and it was later found that toxic levels of linoleic acid for nematodes (lethal dose of linoleic acid for C. elegans is 5–10 μg/ml) were found in the fungus.
 Enzymatic hyphal invasion, likely using collagenases which are found in 'Arthrobotrys', of a trapped nematode is followed by the digestion of contents of the nematode.
 Shortly after hyphal invasion, a hyphal bulb appears where hyphae grow outwards from the bulb along the entire body of the nematode.

 Not all nematodes are caught by the net as the nematode needs to be in contact with the net for a short period of time in order for adhesion to occur.
 Nematodes were found to quickly move away from any net followed by curling if instantaneous contact occurs.
 The nematode then proceeds to move forward until out of the area of the net and unless prolonged contact is made the nematode is safe.
 This means one or several instantaneous contacts are not enough for adhesion between the nematode and net to occur.